This example applies Gotten, a generic model-driven engineering framework for metamorphic testing, to autonomous vehicles.

-The goal here is to test autonomous vehicle controllers that govern the behaviour of such vehicles while following a route under varying environmental conditions.
-To this end, the inputs to these systems are test-case models that describe elements such as the target nominal speed, the number of obstacles, and the sequence of reference waypoints.
+The aim is to test controllers that govern autonomous vehicles as they follow a route under different environmental conditions.
+The system inputs are test-case models that describe aspects such as the target nominal speed, the number of obstacles, and the sequence of reference waypoints.

-Since it is difficult to establish an oracle to determine whether an autonomous vehicle controller S behaves as expected while navigating routes with different speeds, obstacles, and waypoints, we use MT.
-The following listing shows the mrDSL program created with the Gotten framework to apply MT to the autonomous vehicles domain.
+Because it is difficult to define a conventional test oracle that determines whether an autonomous vehicle controller behaves correctly across routes with different speeds, obstacles, and waypoints, this example uses metamorphic testing.
+The following listing shows the mrDSL program used to apply Gotten to the autonomous vehicle domain.

 avehicles input Features {